eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 There are different settings for different domain ranges.
 The domain rules are evaluated in the same order as they appear in the document.
-A rule only applies to a particular DomainParticipant if the domain Section matches the DDS domain_id to which the DomainParticipant belongs.
+A rule only applies to a particular DomainParticipant if the domain Section matches the DDS domain_id to which the participant belongs.
 If multiple rules match, the first rule that matches is the only one that applies.

 The topic access rules are evaluated in the same order as they appear within the
 <topic_access_rules> Section.
 If multiple rules match the first rule that matches is the only one